nasa/fprime/docs/HowTo/develop-subtopologies.md

 // ... etc
 ```

 We will encounter this structure later on in this guide.
-At the moment, know that `MySubtopology_rateGroup` is not a foreign concept!
+The existence of this naming structure is actually the reason behind the suspicious `intentionally-empty.cpp` file.
+However, since the reason lies more in the build steps, it will be discussed in the [CMake](#cmake-and-buildstep-files) section.

 ## MySubtopology.cpp and MySubtopology.hpp (pt2)